gungun-explorer/bug-reports-orangehrm/README.md

 Invalid Username Bug Report

 Overview
-This repository contains a bug report for the Demo Web Shop login functionality.
+This repository contains a bug report for the OrangeHRM login functionality.
 The issue: users can log in with an invalid username, which is a security flaw.

 Bug Details